Course Overview

 This session will focus on the complex challenges of providing safe and efficient ways for Prince George’s County residents to get to their various destinations regardless of whether they choose to walk, bike, drive, or take public transportation.
 Guest speakers will introduce the role of transportation planners and highlight recent efforts to increase safety in Prince George’s County.

 During each session, participants will complete exercises that support a better understanding of their own neighborhoods.
-At the in-person graduation ceremony, participants will present their findings based on a topic of their choosing.
+For the final class session, participants will give a two-minute presentation of their findings based on a topic of their choosing.

 Ready to join us?